 - Check out the Class Schedule to view the full list of available courses

-- Under Term, select Fall 2021 and select Search.
+- Under Term, select 2022WN and select Search.
 The initial list will display the available courses and their descriptions.

 - Select the View Available Sections drop-down arrow to see more detailed information about each offering.
 For even more details, select the title of the course.